RAPIDH

 Challenge

-The Renewable and Affordable Process-Integrated District Heating (RAPIDH) project is about reducing CO2 emissions in the process industry by 15% by 2030, by ensuring quick access to district heating as part of realistic and affordable solutions for process industry companies.
+The Renewable and Affordable Process-Integrated District Heating (RAPIDH) project aims to reduce CO2 emissions in the process industry by 15% by 2030, by ensuring rapid access to district heating as part of realistic and affordable solutions for companies in the process industry.

-The project will therefore work on the following:
+The project will therefore focus on the following:

 • Develop a RAPIDH decision support solution